 2. Hardware Wallets for Crypto: With hardware wallets, your private keys remain offline, providing an extra layer of security against potential cyber threats in the world of crypto.
 Crypto transactions are designed to be tamper-proof and often require physical confirmation.
 However, hardware wallets can be costly compared to other wallet types and may have a learning curve for beginners in the crypto space.

 3. Paper Wallets for Crypto: Paper wallets offer the advantage of being completely offline, making them highly secure from digital attacks.
 These wallets are ideal for storing and protecting your crypto assets.
-They are also immune to hardware failures or technical glitches since they don’t rely on any electronic components, making them ideal for crypto applications, however using this wallet you will still need to make sure that the computer that your using to print this wallet doesnt contain spyware or any malware that might still has the capability to steal your crypto.
+They are also immune to hardware failures or technical glitches since they don’t rely on any electronic components, making them ideal for crypto applications, however using this wallet you will still need to make sure that the computer that you’re using to print this wallet doesnt contain spyware or any malware that might still has the capability to steal your crypto.

 Understanding Public and Private Keys